 What to do if you hate small talk

-Our Endeavour Jobs Board is a good place to start looking for prospective employment.
+Seek and LinkedIn are a good places to start looking for prospective employment.

 Social media and the internet are great networking and information gathering tools when searching for a job.